• Updated July 25, 2022

 Based on the features and services offered, Cloudways is the better platform.

-You may argue that SiteGround is good for those who prioritize ease of use over performance for a new website, while Cloudways is probably best for cloud hosting tech, reliability, scalability, affordability and speed, and overall performance.
+You may argue that SiteGround is suitable for those who prioritize ease of use over performance for a new website.
+At the same time, Cloudways is probably best for cloud hosting tech, reliability, scalability, affordability and speed, and overall performance.

 Alternatives to SiteGround and Cloudways